 I’ll guide you through this topic by combining advice from my 14 years of bicycle travel experience with a list of currently recommended camping mattresses for cycle touring and bikepacking.

-What I won’t do is bore you with spreadsheets and tables comparing R‑values, cm² of floor space covered, decibels of noise emitted when you turn over in the night, etc. The advice here is based on real reports and recommendations from real riders in the real world, not scientists in laboratories.
+What I won’t do is bore you with spreadsheets and tables comparing R‑values, square inches of floor space covered, decibels of noise emitted when you turn over in the night, etc. All that information is on the manufacturer websites.
+This article is based on recommendations from real riders in the real world, not scientists in laboratories.

 Are you sitting (or lying) comfortably?
 Then I’ll begin…